 Introduction

 Global conservation funding is currently inadequate to eliminate biodiversity loss (Echols et al., 2019; Waldron et al., 2013).
 It 2016, investment into conservation was estimated to be $52 billion per year, yet it is further estimated that between $300 to $400 billion per year will be required to ensure healthy ecosystems across land- and seascapes (Huwyler et al., 2016).
 Although global estimates such as these are unlikely to be accurate, the order of magnitude conveys the scale of the funding challenge.
 Currently, the majority of conservation funding around the world comes from either government or philanthropic entities, where funds are distributed via grants (Huwyler et al., 2016; Larson et al., 2021).
 In response to the global climate and ecological crises, novel approaches to funding environmental projects (including projects related to climate change, biodiversity, and sustainable development) have emerged.
 These new mechanisms are largely focussed on leveraging private sector investment via conservation finance (Huwyler et al., 2016), green bonds, public-private partnerships, impact investing, and government-led incentives for private sector investment such as new policy, subsidies, loans, and risk mitigation mechanisms (Clark et al., 2018).
-It is hoped that these new approaches will affect both the quantity of funding available, and the distribution mechanisms, moving away from short-term grants towards longer-term, sustainable financing (Echols et al., 2019).
+It is hoped that these new approaches will affect both the quantity of funding available and the distribution mechanisms, moving away from short-term grants towards longer-term, sustainable financing (Echols et al., 2019).
 Although the development of alternative financing models for the environment is both necessary and promising, they are being developed within a global economy in which government policies, business models, and free-market capitalism still incentivise the environmental degradation the models are attempting to reduce (Clark et al., 2018).
 It is therefore likely that in the short- to medium-term, conservation practitioners will remain largely reliant on traditional grant-based funding to implement conservation activities.